 Our Board of Directors is comprised of five directors.
 Each director is nominated and elected by Quebecor Media, our parent corporation, to serve until a successor director is elected or appointed.
 Our Board of Directors has an Audit Committee, but we do not have a compensation committee.
-The Human Resources and Corporate Governance Committee of Quebecor Media decides certain matters relating to the compensation of officers and employees of Videotron.
+The Human Resources and Corporate Governance Committee of Quebecor Media decides certain matters relating to the compensation of officers and employees of Videotron, including certain matters relating to the DSU and PSU plans, as discussed above.